Deluka

-Deluka are a British indie rock and new wave band.
+Deluka are an English new wave band.
 Originally formed in Birmingham in 2004, the band moved to Brooklyn, New York, upon being signed by a US label.

 The band consists of vocalist and guitarist Ellie Innocenti, programmer, producer and guitarist Kris Kovacs, bassist Robbie G, and drummer Stevie J. Palmer.
 Their first full-length album, Broken Sleeping Patterns, was released in 2008, which contained the song "Sleep Is Impossible" that featured in the 2008 video game Grand Theft Auto IV.

 Their second full-length album, You Are the Night was released in 2010 on Vel Records.
 The song "Cascade" appears in the game The Sims 3 expansion pack High-End Loft Stuff.
 Additionally, their song "Black Magic" appeared in the 2014 video game NBA Live 15.

 Deluka released three songs to their fans for free via sites such as Spinner which had been recorded in San Francisco by Gorillaz and Kasabian producer Dan the Automator.